data-intuitive/viash_tutorial_1/130-Components/README.md

         packages: imagemagick
 ```

-Luckily, we didn't need to resort to such drastic measures.
+Luckily, we didn’t need to resort to such drastic measures.

 ### Step 5: Final config